Leaving Pushkar For Bombay

 Jaipur is a nondescript provincial capital.
 Anyway, I just overnighted there, anxious the reach the Big Lights.
 My heart lept with joy upon sighting our Jet Airways craft on the tarmac.
 This carrier is hereby awarded Skye Frontier’s Best Airline of the Decade Prize.

 For all my whining about India’s dreadful infrastructure deficit, Bombay’s domestic airport is spanking new, clean, efficient and modern.
 Through the kindness of others, I managed to get a coveted room at Bentley’s Hotel, with air conditioning, running hot water and cable TV.
 I had a McFish combo at the Golden Arches, since I was in desperate need of some animal protein, not to mention variety, after the culinary monotony of a small town.
 I even had Domino’s deliver a pizza to the room for dinner.
 Zoom TV provided me with everything I’d been missing with respect to what the heck is going on in Bollywood, so I can hit Nariman Point’s Inox cinema.
 I may emerge from there once I go in tomorrow.
 We’ll only know if it actually happens.
-The highest cinematic priority is the premier of Johnny Gaddaar, which opened to mixed reviews,
+The highest cinematic priority is the premier of Johnny Gaddaar, which opened to mixed reviews, but is nevertheless my best shot at 15 minutes of fame.

 However, that won’t be before I put on the dancing shoes I’ve been lugging around since Delhi, and set the dance floor ablaze at a party in Juhu Beach.